chrishappy/smooth-shopping/frontend-cra/docs/DeveloperNotes.md

 A file containing the reason behind some of the design decisions.

+**Remaining Tasks**
+ - [ ] Fetch more than 50 orders by implementing a pagination loop
+ - [ ] Use proper timezones for fetching all orders of this month

 ## Use JSON API

 Because Drupal's GraphQL module is either 1) insecure or 2) requires too much work to set up initially